Our-Unique-Game/School-Escape/Formal-elements.md

 ### 7. Boundaries

 * Game Boundaries: Limited to the school environment with each classroom presenting subject-specific puzzles.
+* the player wont be able to exit the school until he finish the game

 ### 8. Outcomes